František Čech

-František Čech (born 15 June 1998) is a professional Czech football defender currently playing for Hradec Králové in the Czech First League.
+František Čech (born 15 June 1998) is a Czech professional footballer who plays as a defender for Hradec Králové in the Czech First League.

 He made his senior league debut for Hradec Králové on 13 May 2017 in their Czech First League 2–1 home win against Slovácko.
 He scored his first goal on 27 May in a 1–0 home win against Bohemians 1905.